What are the DC Career trip dates?

 Should I bring my resume?

 The DC Career Trip is not a recruiting trip.
 It is mostly intended as an information gathering and networking opportunity; you should not be handing out your resume.
 That being said, it is better to be prepared – if someone asks you for your resume, it would be great to say, “Actually, I have it right here.”
-Better to have it and not need it than the other way around.
+Better to take several along.

-How do I get to DC, and where can I stay?
+How do I travel to DC, and where can I stay?

 I’m a graduating/incoming Januarian.
 Can I still attend the DC Career Trip?